silviogutierrez/reactivated/reactivated.io/server/docs/philosophy-goals.md

 There's a time and place for these.
 It's not never, it's not nowhere.
 But it's not as often as you'd think.

 Are you creating a registration form?
-You don't need an SPA.
+You don't need a SPA.
 You don't need to immediately report `john` is not a valid email when the user hasn't had the chance to type in the `@`.
 Same for the validity of the password.